maxzerbini/ovo/README.md

 ### Cluster configuration
 OVO cluster can be formed by two or more nodes.
 Nodes can be added or removed without stopping the cluster activities.
 We must configure the node that is added to a cluster so that I can see at least another active node.
 This is done by providing a description (maybe partial) of the topology.
 This sample configuration allows us to create a cluster formed by two nodes *mizard* and  *righel* and in which one is the twin of the other.
+The node *mizard* uses the above configuration, while the node *righel* uses the following configuration.
 ```JSON
 {
   "ServerNode": {